for teens or those supporting teens.

 Teens Ask Their Questions About COVID

-PATCH Dane County Teen Educators joined in on a panel to ask experts many of the questions they have about COVID-19.
+In 2020, PATCH Madison Teen Educators joined in on a panel to ask experts many of the questions they have about COVID-19.
 The videos below are each a small part of that panel, answering just one of the questions asked.
 Do YOU have similar questions?
 Check out the videos to see what we learned at PATCH, and reach out to the people in your life to see if they can help you learn more.
 More videos will be added throughout December.

 **Side note, some of the answers are very specific to Dane County, Wisconsin, if you live somewhere else, check out your local health department for more information!